ShadowRonin/shadowronin-github.io/_posts/2023-11-19-rust-webstack.markdown

 ## Overview

-Wanted to go ahead and take a look at what building a web app in Rust would be like.
-I am going to create a simple todo app, which I might later expand to be more like a kanban board.
+I wanted to take a look at what building a web app in Rust is like.
+I am going to create a simple todo app, which I might later expand to be more of a kanban board.
 Taking some inspiration from another one of [NoBoilerplate's videos](https://www.youtube.com/watch?v=pocWrUj68tU); I plan on using [Poem](https://github.com/poem-web/poem) for my web framework, with [sqlx](https://docs.rs/sqlx/latest/sqlx/) to interface with MySQL, and [htmx](https://htmx.org/) for the frontend.
 The code for this project can be found [here on github](https://github.com/ShadowRonin/rust-todo).

 ## Tokio
-Async in rust isn't quite fully useable out of the box.
-While rust provides some building blocks, including the async/await syntax, it requires you to build additional logic on top to manage which code should run when, this is called an asynchronous runtime.
+Since we will be creating rest apis and connecting to a sql server, we will need to be able to write asynchronous code.
+While rust comes with async/await syntax, and it's even pretty similar to JS, async in rust isn't quite useable out of the box.
+Rust provides some building blocks, but it requires you to build additional logic on top to manage which code should run when, this is called an asynchronous runtime.
 While you could build your own; I've decided to use Tokio instead, which appears to be the most popular runtime.

 [Tokio](https://tokio.rs/) is a rust crate that provides an asynchronous runtime, as well as some async IO and parallelism.
 The most basic usage is too simply add `#[tokio::main]` to your main fn, and to make it asynchronous.
 Note that without tokio (or the like), the main fn cannot be async in rust.

 ```rust
 #[tokio::main]